WidyaDharma1/WidyaDharma1/README.md

 👋 Hi, I’m @WidyaDharma1
 -
 I'm interest being a website developers.
-Basicly I'm just a beginner to start how to code and I Wish that I can learn more faster to update my profile!
+Basically I'm just a beginner to start how to code and I Wish that I can learn more faster to update my profile!
 -
 see you soon!